HabibatTheAnalyst/IceCream-Sales-Analysis/Ice Cream Sales/Analysis Report.md

 ***
 #### steps
 GoogleSheet was used to wrangle the dataset.
-The clean dataset was then uploaded to jupyter notebook through command prompt.
+The clean dataset was then uploaded to jupyter notebook for analysis.
 The data was loaded and statistical measures such as P-value and correlation were applied to derive at a the conclusion.

 ***
 ### Findings